 Filming can be done on just about any smartphone or tablet, although camera quality does vary between models.
 To help you start creating your videos, we have put together a list of basic tips and, once you feel comfortable with the basics of filming, we have shared some ideas for making your videos even better.

-Bonnyrigg and Lasswade Community Council also share their tips for using video to engage with the community.
+We’ve asked Bonnyrigg and Lasswade Community Council to share their tips for using video to engage with the community.

 If you use this guide to create your own videos, we would love to see them.
 Tweet us them at @ScottishCCs.